 An anterior cervical corpectomy alleviates pressure on the spinal cord or nerves.
 Pressure on the spinal cord or nerves can occur from different causes.
 Some of these causes include bone spurs, tumors, and congenital abnormalities.
+This surgery can also help alleviate symptoms like neck pain.
 If you need an anterior cervical corpectomy, here is what you should know.

 What Occurs in Anterior Cervical Corpectomy Surgery?

-Anterior cervical corpectomy surgery is a type of neck surgery.
-It is done to remove a vertebra (bone) in the neck.
+Anterior cervical corpectomy surgery is a type of neck surgical procedure.
+It is done to remove a vertebral body in the neck.
+Additionally, the intervertebral disc is removed during the surgery.
 This type of surgery is also called a corpectomy or a discectomy.

 After the surgery, you will be taken to a recovery room and monitored for complications.
 You will then be moved to a hospital room where you will stay for several days.